NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Let’s imagine that the Nets somehow finish as a top-four team in the Eastern Conference, which is likely what it would take for them to scrape together 48 or more wins: Can Nic Claxton hold off Jaren Jackson Jr., Walker Kessler, Brook Lopez, Victor Wembanyama, Chet Holmgren, Anthony Davis, Rudy Gobert, Giannis Antetokounmpo, Evan Mobley, and Bam Adebayo for the DPOY award?

-Even the most optimist Claxton backers are going to have a hard time getting behind the idea that he can outlast all of those players.
+Even the most optimist Claxton backers will have a hard time getting behind the idea that he can outlast all of those players.
 Claxton’s 2.5 blocks per game last season was impressive, especially for a 24-year-old, but the combination of his competition and the Nets’ inevitable struggles will be too much to overcome.

 Few bets have such little value as this Cam Payne Defensive Player of the Year future.
-For one, at the time this section was updated, Payne was not even rostered on a team; he was just released by the San Antonio Spurs and has not been signed to another team yet.
+For one, when this section was updated, Payne was not even rostered on a team; he was just released by the San Antonio Spurs and has not been signed to another team yet.

 If Payne does sign with an NBA team now, it will likely be on a contending squad, where he will get backup minutes at the point guard position; his role will be primarily that of a facilitator off the bench, but he will not start anywhere.
 This is the primary reason why this future makes no sense: Payne won’t log starting minutes for any NBA team.